Sanofi-Public/CImpact/README.md

 ## Why CImpact?
 ------------

 CImpact extends the functionalities of the [tfcausalimpact](https://github.com/WillianFuks/tfcausalimpact) library by incorporating support for multiple modeling approaches.
 This modular design allows users to choose the best model for their specific needs and compare performance and results across different models.
+We highly recommend reading this detailed [blog post](https://towardsdatascience.com/implementing-causal-impact-on-top-of-tensorflow-probability-c837ea18b126) explainng the causal inference in great detail.

 ## Installation
 ------------